A liturgical resource of the Catholic Archdiocese of Melbourne

 Opportunities for group discussion and personal prayer

-• Do you find it easier to judge the shortcomings of others than to face your own shortcomings?
+• Do you find judging the shortcomings of others easier than facing your own shortcomings?

 • What fills your heart?

-• Take a brief period of quiet time each day this week to undertake an ‘examination of conscience’ to discern what truly fills your heart and what fruit you can produce.
+• This week, spend some time each day quietly undertaking an ‘examination of conscience’ to discern what truly fills your heart and what fruit you can produce.

-• Try not to judge others for what you may see as their shortcomings.
+• Try not to judge others for what you may consider their shortcomings.

 • Have you ever been the victim of someone’s unfair judgment or criticism?
 How did this make you feel?
-Have you ever been too quick to judge someone else or been forced to confront your own failings?
-What steps did you take to make changes?
-Share your reflections together.
+Have you ever been too quick to judge someone else, or forced to confront your own failings?
+What steps did you take to change?
+Share your reflections with each other.

 • You could use today’s communion antiphon as your prayer this week: